makrai/notes/wagner2203-transformer-speech-emo-valence.md

   * valence more generally characterises a person’s feeling [50]
   * nL sentiment annotations can be decomposed to intensity and polarity [51], which we consider to roughly correspond to arousal and valence
-  * We expect some correlation between
-    (predicted) valence and (annotated) sentiment scores
+  * We expect some correlation between (predicted) valence and (annotated) sentiment scores
-  * As our primary interest is a between-model comparison for out-of-domain generalisation, and not the absolute sentiment prediction performance itself => the use of MOSI for cross-corpus experiments well-motivated practically
+  * As our primary interest is a between-model comparison for out-of-domain generalisation, and not the absolute sentiment prediction performance itself => the use of MOSI for cross-corpus expers is well-motivated practically

 # 4 Results with publicly-available pre-trained models for dimensional SER (cf)